Rollin’ into Ninove

-Well, the main day of the weekend had finally arrived, an it looks like it’s going to be another bright and sunny Freddy Files, perfect weather with sunshine and 20º+ temp, good weather really helps make the weekend 🙂
+Well, the main day of the weekend had finally arrived, and it looks like it’s going to be another bright and sunny Freddy Files, perfect weather with sunshine and 20º+ temp, good weather really helps make the weekend 🙂

 Having got up early, we parked our buses up and went to get some breakfast goodies in one of the local cafés.
 They had some perfectly positioned outside seating, so we decided to sit outside and watch all the different vehicles drive into the show.
 Turned out to be a great way to watch most of the vehicles make their way into the centre of town.

-Respect to the owner for the obvious hard work that had gone into the bus, but for also not being to precious about it and letting the kids enjoy it.
+Respect to the owner for the obvious hard work that had gone into the bus, but for also not being too precious about it and letting the kids enjoy it.
 Those memories will last forever!

 Plenty of options to see in the paint department.
-From full on hippy, original stock through to show winning custom finishes, there really was something for everyone to be inspired by.
+From full-on hippy, original stock through to show winning custom finishes, there really was something for everyone to be inspired by.

 Perfect weather for convertibles and ragtop bugs, buses and Karmann Ghias alike.
+No excuse for not getting out in the sunshine!

 Plenty of polished and detailed Porsche Fuchs on display, but I thought these blasted fuch wheels stood out a bit from the normal approaches on display elsewhere.
 Quite subtle and would look great with fully polished nuts and centre cap?